conneroisu/cpre281-finalproj/README.md

    - The instruction is then forwarded to the next stage for decoding.

 2. **Instruction Decode (ID):**
-   - The instruction is decoded to identify that it is an `ADDI` operation.
+   - The instruction is decoded to identify that it is a `ADDI` operation.
    - The source register (`rs`) is read to obtain its value.
 The immediate value (`imm`) is also extracted from the instruction during this phase.

 3. **Execute (EX):**